ZerxZ/YOUChat-Proxy/usage.md

 1. **Download or clone this project code, unzip.**

-2. **Edit `config.example.mjs` file, paste the Cookie obtained in the previous step.**
+2. **Edit `config.example.js` file, paste the Cookie obtained in the previous step.**

-   If there are multiple Cookies, add them in the following format, then save the file as `config.mjs`:
+   If there are multiple Cookies, add them in the following format, then save the file as `config.js`:

    ```javascript
    export const config = {